HSBNE/manual.hsbne.org/docs/howwework/constitution.md

                should be rejected or the membership should be terminated.
             3. An appeal must be decided by a special resolution of the members present and eligible to vote at the meeting.

+### Proxies

+1. An instrument appointing a proxy must be in writing and be in the following or similar form

+   > (Name of association):
+   >
+   > I, of (insert address), being a member of the association, appoint
+   > (insert name) of (insert address) as my proxy to vote for me on my
+   > behalf at the (annual) general meeting of the association, to be held
+   > on the day of (date) and at any adjournment of the meeting.
+   >
+   > Signed this day of (date) .
+   >
+   > (Signature)

+2. The instrument appointing a proxy must
+    1. if the appointor is an individual be signed by the appointor or the appointor's attorney properly authorised in writing; or
+    2. if the appointor is a corporation
+        1. be under seal; or
+        2. be signed by a properly authorised officer or attorney of the corporation.
+3. A proxy may be a member of the association or another person.
+4. The instrument appointing a proxy is taken to confer authority to demand or join in demanding a secret ballot.
+5. Each instrument appointing a proxy must be given to the secretary before the start of the meeting or adjourned meeting at which the person named in the instrument proposes to vote.
+6. Unless otherwise instructed by the appointor, the proxy may vote as the proxy considers appropriate.
+7. If a member wants a proxy to vote for or against a resolution, the instrument appointing the proxy must be in the following or similar form

+   > (Name of association):
+   >
+   > I, (insert name) of (insert address), being a member of the
+   > association HSBNE Inc, appoint (insert name) as my proxy to vote for
+   > me on my behalf at the (annual) general meeting of the association, to
+   > be held on the (day) day of (month) and at any adjournment of the
+   > meeting.
+   >
+   > Signed this (day) of (month).
+   >
+   > (Signature)
+   >
+   > This form is to be used in favour of/against (strike out whichever is
+   > not wanted) the following resolutions -
+   >
+   > (List relevant resolutions)

+### General Meetings (GM, GMs)

+1. The meetings of the Members is the General Meeting (GM).
+2. The General Meeting is held monthly on the second Tuesday of each Month.
+3. Quorum
+    1. Quorum of the General Meeting is as defined by Quorum for The Management Committee at General Meetings.
+4. Notice
+    1. Notice of the meeting is taken to be the schedule of the general meeting.
+    2. Notice period of agenda items requiring vote is 5 days
+    3. Notice period of agenda items not requiring vote is nil.
+    4. Notice of Agenda items are one of:
+        1. Any identifiable communication on the OCM, where identifiable is having the words "Agenda" and the date of the meeting in question.
+        2. Proposals requested to be taken to meeting.
+5. Business to be Conducted at General Meetings
+    1. The association will maintain a by-law that details the procedure and default agenda of general meetings.

+### Annual general meetings

+  1. Each annual general meeting must be held -
+      1. at least once each year; and
+      2. within 6 months after the end date of the association's reportable financial year.
+  2. Unless the membership is otherwise notified by the executive, each annual meeting shall occur at the standard meeting time and the standard meeting place on the date of the Scheduled General Meeting for May each year.
+  3. Business to be conducted at annual general meeting of the association.
+      1. The association is assumed to be a level 1 incorporated association.
+          1. If the association qualifies as a level 2, it operates as a level 1.
+          2. If the association qualifies as a level 3, refer to the Act.
+      2. As a Level 1 Association, the following business must be conducted at each annual general meeting of the association -
+          1. presenting the
+              - financial statement,
+              - audit report to the meeting for adoption;
+              - presidents report, if they opt to provide one.
+          2. voting to receive the association's
+              - financial statement,
+              - audit report, for the last reportable financial year;
+          3. Thankyous and celebration of the achievements of the Executive, Committee over the last year.
+          4. Electing members of the executive;
+              1. The executive are dissolved, ie stood down from their positions.
+              2. Each executive position comes to vote in turn;
+                  1. In the order of:
+                      1. President
+                      2. Treasurer
+                      3. Secretary
+                  2. Voting is always by secret ballot
+                  3. The Chairperson will take nominations from the first tranche.
+                      1. Nominations do not require seconding.
+                      2. Persons may self-nominate.
+                  5. Any voter present may request the tranche be put aside and moved to the next tranche,
+                      1. In this case, the Chairperson must hold a vote.
+                      2. The vote will pass if unanimous.
+                  6. If there are more than zero nominations in the tranche, The voters must vote for the position amongst the nominees.
+                  7. If there are no nominations, the next tranche is raised and the process repeats until the position is filled.
+          5. Welcome the new Executive of the association
+          6. Meeting proceeds as the first General Meeting of the Operational Year of the association.
+          7. The first standing agenda item is always to vote to handover financial control.
+             If not otherwise specified by by-law, The agenda item will be:
+              > The executive, as accepted at this Annual General Meeting, has the powers
+              > to administrate the financial accounts of the association in full, including
+              > control of access of any kind, including but not limited to: Signatories,
+              > Admin accounts, Debit Cards or otherwise.
+          8. At the conclusion of the meeting, the minutes will be immediately printed, signed phyically by the Outgoing and Incoming Executive, scanned and stored physically and digitally.

 ## Management of the association